 The thin line between the private and public

 For the Civic Boulevard work, Chen ensured to eliminate the sales details such as the names of the project and locations, only leaving apparent blanks and punctuations on the advertisements and flyers huddled in the scene.

 Largely, Still Life Analysis II: The Island attempts to define the thin line between the private and public and address the tensions between homelessness and the sense of having a home.
 In addition to the trash, Chen also documents and reflects on all kinds of garbage still-lives found outside.

 How living in New York & Taipei influenced I-Hsuen Chen

 Chen started concentrating on visual arts at the end of the 2000s after quitting his job as a professional choir and opera singer back in his hometown of Taipei.
 He moved to New York to learn about photography but later returned to his hometown, where he started exploring the differences between New York and Taipei.
 Because of his experience in two very different countries, Chen developed a new respect for everyday trash on the street.
-As such, Still, Life Analysis is expected to continue as Chen’s works continue to grow.
+As such, Still Life Analysis is expected to continue as Chen’s work continues to grow.